Metempsychosis -- full rpg ruleset -- work in progress

 STR

-carry-weight, climbing, hand projectile range, jump, lift, pull, push, smithing
+arm-wrestling, athletics, carry-weight, climb, crush, drag, grappling, hand projectile range, jump, labor, lift, pull, push, smith, smash, swimming

 AGI